shihuang047/strain2bfunc/README.md

 --------------------------------
 ### System requirements
 #### Dependencies
 All scripts in 2bRAD-M are written using Perl and recommended to run in a conda environment.
-This program should work properly in the Unix systems, or Mac OSX, as all required packages can be appropreiately download and installed.
+This program should work properly in the Unix systems, or Mac OSX, as all required packages can be appropriately downloaded and installed.

 #### Disk space
-Construction of a 2bRAD-M standard database (i.e., 2b-Tag-DB) requires approximately 10 GB of disk space.
+Construction of a strain2bfunc standard database (i.e., 2bstrain-DB) requires approximately 10 GB of disk space.

 #### Memory usage
 Running the standard pipeline requires < 30Gb of RAM, which is also compatible with multithreading.
 For example, the BcgI-derived (default) database size is 9.32 GB, and you will need more than that in RAM if you want to build the default database.
 In a test early on, the peak memory can reach up to 29GB.

 #### Speed
-About 20 minutes are required for loading the 2b-Tag-DB.
+About 20 minutes are required for loading the 2bstrain-DB.
 For a typical gut metagenome, ~40 minutes are required for species profiling.

 ### Download the pipeline